Cong candidate Anand Siddu Nyamagouda wins bypoll for Jamakhandi assembly seat

-Jamakhandi, Nov 6: Congress candidate Anand Nyamagouda, the elder son of the former MLA late Siddu Nymagouda wins Jamakhandi assembly seat.
+Jamakhandi, Nov 6: Congress candidate Anand Nyamagouda, the elder son of the former MLA late Siddu Nymagouda has won Jamakhandi assembly seat defeating his BJP rival Srikant Kulkarni by a margin of 39,480 votes.

 The Jamakhandi assembly constituency fell vacant after Siddu, the sitting legislator, died in a car accident in May, days after he was elected to the assembly.
 A voter-turnout of 81.58 per cent was recorded in the by-polls held on November 3, 2018.